About the course

 - Courses focus on practical applications and links with industry

-- We run an open seminar series
+- We run an open seminar series, which our Masters students are welcome to attend

 - Regular assessment is by coursework, presentations, case studies, group work, tests and examinations